Inland Revenue Authority Of Singapore (IRAS) | Complete Guide

 • Dividends, capital gains and inheritance are not to be taxed.

-IRAS constitutes a major support to the countries’ economic and social programmes as taxes collected by governing body accounts for about 70% of the government’s operating revenue, a large sum of which goes to these programmes and initiatives.
+IRAS constitutes a major support to the country’s economic and social programs as taxes collected by the governing body account for about 70% of the government’s operating revenue, a large sum of which goes to these programs and initiatives.

 1. Functioning as the chief tax advisor

 IRAS with its second role as chief tax advisor to the government also performs tasks which includes drafting the tax policies, aid Finance ministry in drafting of tax legislation and along with helping in draw tax treaties for the country.
-For example Singapore has now close to hundred agreements with other countries in relation to double taxation, which helps in preventing people from paying double taxes on their income.
+For example, Singapore has now close to a hundred agreements with other countries in relation to double taxation, which helps prevent people from paying double taxes on their income.

 WHAT MAKES SINGAPORE’S TAX SYSTEM DISTINCT?

-Singapore’s tax system is based on what is known as territorial tax system, wherein the tax that company pays are based on where profits come from, not where the company is registered.
-For better understanding of the concept, here’s an example:
+Singapore’s tax system is based on what is known as the territorial tax system, wherein the tax that a company pays is based on where profits come from, not where the company is registered.
+For a better understanding of the concept, here’s an example:

 Paul and all his clients are based in France however his construction engineering company is registered in Singapore.
 He issues bills for them in France and in exchange they pay money to his company’s bank account in France.
-The only profit money that reaches Paul’s bank account in Singapore advances from his company expenses, which is the only sum of money that gets taxed by IRAS.
+The only profit money that reaches Paul’s bank account in Singapore is derived from his company expenses, which is the only sum of money that is taxed by IRAS.

 A Brief History Of IRAS

-While IRAS as the governmental body came into existence in 1992.
-It has its history rooted in 1947 when Singapore Income Tax Department was established to deal with both individuals as well as corporate tax returns.
-The year 1960 then witnessed the formation of the Inland Revenue Department, which is seen as paving way for the creation of IRAS, as the latter came into existence to replace the former in its functions in 1992.
+While Inland Revenue Authority Of Singapore as the governmental body came into existence in 1992.
+It has its history rooted in 1947 when the Singapore Income Tax Department was established to deal with both individuals as well as corporate tax returns.
+The year 1960 then witnessed the formation of the Inland Revenue Department, which is seen as paving the way for the creation of IRAS, as the latter came into existence to replace the former in its functions in 1992.

 How To Connect With IRAS And Know Your Tax Status